"When I got the opportunity to move to Iraq with UNHCR I jumped at it"

 How did you get involved with working in the humanitarian sector and UNHCR in particular?

-I studied law in university and then a masters in international law, during which I became particularly interested in refugee law.
-Afterwards, I started looking for opportunities with NGOs providing legal assistance to refugees and immigrants and I found work with Nasc, the Irish Immigrant Support Centre in Cork, first as a legal intern and then as a consultant legal officer.
+I studied law in university and did a masters in international law, where I became particularly interested in refugee law.
+Afterwards, I started looking for opportunities with NGOs providing legal assistance to refugees and immigrants.
+I found work with Nasc, the Irish Immigrant Support Centre in Cork, first as a legal intern and then as a consultant legal officer.
 After this, I moved to Turin, Italy to work with UNICRI, a UN institute conducting research into crime and justice.
 However, I always felt that I wanted to work with refugees and towards the end of my time in Turin I started to get more involved in a number of voluntary projects supporting refugees.
-At that stage, I also started to actively look for work in this area.
+At that stage, I also started to actively look for a work in this area.
 When I got the opportunity to move to Iraq with UNHCR I jumped at it, much to the dismay of some of my family who were not too sure that it was such a wise choice.